ConnectedSystems/active_subspaces/README.md

 **I do not claim ownership or authorship.**

 The original package currently contains a bug which renders its use on Windows platforms unworkable.
-I have contributed a fix and submitted a [PR](https://github.com/paulcon/active_subspaces/pull/49) in June 2018, but this has yet to be merged.
+I submitted a PR in [June 2018](https://github.com/paulcon/active_subspaces/pull/49).

+In the process of preparing this fork I have submitted another [PR](https://github.com/paulcon/active_subspaces/pull/51).

 A working version for Windows users is provided in this repository.

+This fork currently only works with Python 2, but work is intended to enable use with Python 3.

-Install with
+Install from this repository with

 ```bash
 pip install https://github.com/ConnectedSystems/active_subspaces/zipball/master